Old Pop in an Oak

-"Old Pop in an Oak" is a song recorded by Swedish band Rednex, released in 1994 by Jive and Zomba as the second single from their debut album, Sex & Violins (1995).
-Lead vocals are by Göran Danielsson and Annika Ljungberg, and it was both written and produced by Pat Reiniz (a.k.a.
+"Old Pop in an Oak" is a song recorded by Swedish band Rednex, released in 1994, by Jive and Zomba, as the second single from their debut album, Sex & Violins (1995).
+Lead vocals are by band members Göran Danielsson and Annika Ljungberg, and it was both written and produced by Pat Reiniz (a.k.a.
 Patrick Edenberg).
 The song reached number-one in many countries, including Austria, Belgium, Denmark, Finland, and Sweden.
 In the UK, it peaked at number 12.
+The accompanying music video was directed by Stefan Berg.

 Composition

 When asked about the similarities between the band's first single "Cotton Eye Joe" and "Old Pop in an Oak", singer Annika Ljungberg (a.k.a.
-Mary Joe in Rednex) told in an 1995 interview, "The two melodies are completely different!
+Mary Joe in Rednex) told in an 1995-interview, "The two melodies are completely different!
 The only thing that is similar is that techno beat but if you took that away and played it acoustically with violins and a banjo, then you can hear there's a very big difference.
 They are totally different songs, different stories.
 'Cotton Eye Joe' was an old, trad song.
 But 'Old Pop in an Oak' is a whole new, original song that we dedicated to an old man in our village."

+Pat Reiniz, producer and writer of the song, told in 2021, "When writing it, I was determined to use the same phonetics as in 'Cotton Eye Joe' (which I came to regret later) as an exercise to better understand what made the song sound "folky."
+So first the words were chosen (out of a long list of options with the same phonetics), then afterwards a "meaning" was attached to them and later a whole lyric was written.
+The story is that Old Pop is being chased up the oak by an angry grandma for doing some mischief by the BBQ."